List of largest birds

 The largest extant species of bird measured by mass is the common ostrich (Struthio camelus), closely followed by the Somali ostrich (Struthio molybdophanes).
-A male ostrich can reach a height of 2.8 m and weigh over 156.8 kg, A mass of 200 kg has been cited for the ostrich but no wild ostriches of this weight have been verified.
-Ostrich eggs are the largest of any bird, averaging 1.4 kg.
+A male ostrich can reach a height of 2.8 m and weigh up to 156.8 kg, A mass of 200 kg has been cited for the ostrich but no wild ostriches of this weight have been verified.
+Ostrich eggs are the largest of any living bird, averaging 1.4 kg.

 The largest wingspan of any extant bird is that of the wandering albatross (Diomedea exulans) of the Sub-Antarctic oceans.
 The largest dimensions found in this species are an approximate head-to-tail length of 1.44 m and a wingspan of 3.65 m.

 The largest bird of all time was likely the elephant bird Aepyornis maximus, which was estimated to have weighed 275-1000 kg and stood at 3 m tall.

-The largest wingspan of all time likely belonged to Pelagornis sandersi at roughly 5.2 m (17 ft).
-P. sandersi was also likely the largest bird to ever fly.
+The largest wingspan of any bird likely belonged to Pelagornis sandersi at roughly 6.1-7.4m (20-24 ft).